jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - Deep questions: feelings over facts e.g. instead of “what did you do today?”, ask “what was the best thing that's happened today?”
 [58]
 - Fathers also have large hormonal changes post-birth and can also get post-natal depression.
 Women naturally get attached; men, the more time with their baby, the better.
 [73]
 - A statistical analysis of astrological signs against 37 different life outcomes showed no correlation (an r value of 0) [13]
+- Watch out for your partner’s “bids” - comments where they are trying to get a response, a sign of interest or support [104]
+- Contempt / criticism is the primary factor for relationships ending; kindness is the best predictor of success, and comes easier with practise [104]
+- Types of responses: passive destructive (ignore), passive constructive (”that’s great”), active destructive (”but what about the negatives…”), and active constructive (”great! let’s talk more about it!”).
+[104]
+- In a relationship, one person is often afraid of losing the other person (abandonment issues), the other person is often afraid of losing themselves (suffocation / they refuse to change/be flexible).
+[106]
+- The balance between being “close to you, without losing me”, and “hold onto me, without losing you” [106]
+- Often infidelity isn't about the relationship - it's about a feeling of freedom, reconnecting with yourself.
+Cheating doesn’t mean the person doesn’t value the relationship.
+Those who can compartmentalise find "cheating" easier as they know they two are not connected (in their head) [106]

+## Learning

+- Learning is simply not forgetting.
+The best way to not forget?
+Test test test.
+[105]

 ## Work and Career